mauritssilvis/darts/core/README.md

 # darts > Core

-> Implementations of `darts`
+> Implementations of the `darts` toolbox

 ## Introduction

-This part of the [darts](https://github.com/mauritssilvis/darts) project provides implementations of the `darts` toolbox.
+This part of the [darts](https://github.com/mauritssilvis/darts) project provides implementations of `darts`, a computational toolbox aimed at the game of darts.

 ## Overview